 RV insurance, as well as RV roadside assistance, are different from those you would acquire for a passenger car.

 This mistake has cost people in unexpected towing costs and unrecoverable losses.
 Remember RV insurance only covers the camper itself, not the contents inside.
 Sit down with your insurance agent to work out the best policy for your needs, and call your roadside assistance provider to add RV coverage to your plan.

 You may also want to consider an extended warranty for your rv.
 You can view more specific information in the following brochures:

 Rent Before You Buy

-Buying an RV is a big decision, and sometimes it can be helpful to rent before you buy.
+Buying an RV is a big decision, and sometimes it can be helpful to rent before you buy it.
 This will allow you to try out an RV model you’re interested in before committing to the investment.
 When you’re renting an RV, consider it a trial run of ownership.
 Here are some questions you can ask yourself to make sure the RV is the right one for you in the long-term.

 - How did the space work for you?